Josef-Friedrich/mscxyz/docs/cli.rst

                             the binary file.
       --compress            Save an uncompressed MuseScore file (*.mscx) as a compressed file (*.mscz).

+    info:
+      Print informations about the score and the CLI interface itself.

+      -V, --version         show program's version number and exit -v, --verbose         Make commands more verbose.
+You can specifiy multiple arguments (. g.: -vvv) to make the command more verbose.
+      -k, --colorize        Colorize the command line print statements.
+      --diff                Show a diff of the XML file before and after the manipulation.
+      --print-xml           Print the XML markup of the score.

     meta:
       Deal with meta data informations stored in the MuseScore file.